Countly/countly-sdk-documentation/flutter/next.md

   look
   <a href="https://support.count.ly/hc/en-us/articles/9290669873305-A-deeper-look-at-SDK-concepts" target="_self">here</a>.
 </p>
-<h3 id="h_01J21BAQ9RWS12RS2C7JTRGD4A">Consent</h3>
+<h2 id="h_01J21BAQ9RWS12RS2C7JTRGD4A">Consent</h2>
 <p>
-  If consents are enabled, to use Feedback Widgets you have to provide the 'feedback' consent for this feature to work.
+  If consents are enabled, to use Feedback Widgets, you have to provide the 'feedback' consent and to use Star Rating Dialog you have to provide the 'starRating' consent for these features to work.
 </p>
 <h1 id="h_01H930GAQ7DZQB56330E1PGK1E">User Profiles</h1>
 <p>